0cjs/py-allthesame/README.md

         for ys in [ (3,4), (3,4,3), (3,3,3,3,3,4) ]:
             assert allthesame(ys) is False

+Testing the two versions of `all_the_same()` given in section 6 against the code above indicates that, though they build separate lists in different orders, they fortunately don't try to mutate the original list.
+It's nice to have the confidence in this that the test brings.

 You'll note here that though the function is a predicate and one might consider it reasonable to return a “truthy” or “falsy” values, I explicitly test that it's returning `True` or `False`.
 This is